terra-money/docs/docs/develop/dapp/smart-contracts/CW20-factory.md

 ```
 :::

-Your `keys.terrain.js` should now look like the following:
+The `module.exports` section of your `keys.terrain.js` file should now look similar to the following:

 ```js
 module.exports = {